dnguyen1995/blogwebpage/README.md

 (e.g style-general.css contains styling codes which applies for all pages and CSS).
 I've also named it so it makes it easier to identifies which one it is applied to.
-Site is also live using GitHub Pages: https://dnguyen1995.github.io/blogwebpage/
+Site is also live using GitHub Pages: https://dnguyen1995.github.io/blogwebpage/ I've referenced the images and icons used in my projects by using comments and the URL which I got it from.